VaishnaviJha786/SendMessage/README.md

 # SendMessage
-simple messaging app where you can type a message and decide from app chooser which app to use in sending the message
+Simple Messaging App where you can type a message and decide from app chooser which app to use in sending the message